AlexanderMarinsek/Anemo-Counter-Circuit/README.md

 ## Assembly

 Straight forward assembly using basic laboratory, or DIY equipment.
-*Having a magnifying glass and small soldering iron tip at your disposal makes life easier.*
+*Having a magnifying glass and a small soldering iron tip at your disposal makes life easier.*

 ![Assembled ACC](./Export/Assembled_ACC.jpg)

+## Further reading

+More about the ACC and its usage can be found in [my master's thesis](https://www.researchgate.net/profile/Alexander_Marinsek).